Last updated: 24 April 2020

 - for a house and land package, it would be the advertised price for the package.

-- For an acquisition of an interest in securities made under a takeover bid, paragraph 14(4)(b) provides that an assessment of consideration is reasonable if it is worked out on the basis of the first amount specified for the interest in the bidder’s statement (within the meaning of the Corporations Act) or any equivalent document under a law of a foreign country or part of a foreign country.
+- For an acquisition of an interest in securities made under a takeover bid, paragraph 14(4)(b) provides that an assessment of consideration is reasonable if it is worked out on the basis of the first amount specified for the interest in the bidder’s statement (within the meaning of the Corporations Act) or any equivalent document under a law of a foreign country or region, or part of a foreign country or region.

 While what is a reasonable assessment of the consideration will depend on the facts and circumstances of the action, examples of what may be a reasonable assessment of consideration in other particular circumstances are as follows.